Plaristote/crails/doc/controller.md

   body  = "Hello World<br />";
-  body += params["id"].Value(); // params is a protected reference to the request's params response["headers"]["Content-Type"] = "text/html"; // use this to set the response's headers, default is text/html response["body"]                    = body;        // use this to set the response's body }
+  body += params["id"].Value(); // params is a protected reference to the request's params response["headers"]["Content-Type"] = "text/html"; // use this to set the response's headers, default is text/html response["status"]                  = 200;         // use this to set the response's status code.
+Default is 200.
+  response["body"]                    = body;        // use this to set the response's body }
 ```

 Here's a not-quite-minimal method for a controller.

-Let's first talk about the DynStruct and Params objets.
-They are quite similar since Params inheits DynStruct,
-however Params implements other tools (for handling file upload for instance).
+Let's first talk about the `response` and `params` objets.
+They are quite similar since they are both classes of the `DynStruct` type, however `Params` implements other tools (for handling file upload for instance).

 ### DynStruct
 DynStruct is an object that serializes/unserializes data in text mode.
 Any node from the root of the DynStruct can